metterian/conversational-ai-for-education/README.md

 Therefore, the project aimed to score user evaluations for continuous learning and motivation using MRPC, CoLA dataset, and Spell Check API.

-- MRPC(Microsoft Research Paraphrase Corpus)
+- MRPC (Microsoft Research Paraphrase Corpus)
-- CoLA(Corpus of Linguistic Acceptability)
+- CoLA (Corpus of Linguistic Acceptability)
 - Bing Spell Check API

+## Fine-tuning
+AI data was used for Korean-English translation corpus for fine tuning. [ [link](https://aihub.or.kr/aidata/87) ]

 ## Parameter Optimization